Ethical brands boost customer loyalty (and satisfaction)

 Committed customers are less sensitive to price differences

-2. Customer perceived quality
+2. Higher perceived service quality

 3. Empathy and satisfaction